gammillweg/mailSet/README.md

 I have tried to avoid the word "I".
 But this is all from one person, Bill G.  I wrote all the code.
 I did not do the original Excel work, I built on the work of two predecessors.
 But much of the Excel work is on me.
-I am approaching 80 years old and I want to pass my work on.
+I am approaching 80 years old, and I want to pass my work on.
 I am not willing to devote a lot of time helping some club or business set themselves up.
 I am not trying to go into business.
 But I have provided an email address and, assuming there will not be many who